No mode cookie

 Select the following links for photos from the original set of web site pages for

-Here are links to images to a completed and painted model.
+Here are pictures of a completed and painted model.

 Models from Mark Klingerman

-The picture on the left is the Amphibious Monster from "The Sea Haunt".
-The pictures
+The first picture is the Amphibious Monster from "The Sea Haunt."
+The other two pictures above

 Note the scale of the model as compared to Hadji from "The Shape of Things" collection.